o1-labs-XT/mastermind-zkApp/README.md

 - There are a few restrictions on calling this method to maintain a consistent progression of the game:

-  - If the game `isSolved`, then no one is able to call this method.
+  - If the game `isSolved`, the method can be called, but it will throw an error.
-  - If the code breaker exceeds the `maxAttempts`, this method is blocked and cannot be called.
+  - If the code breaker exceeds the `maxAttempts`, the method can be called, but it will throw an error.
-  - This method also enforces the correct sequence of players' interactions by only allowing the code breaker to make a guess if the `turnCount` state is odd.
+  - This method also enforces the correct sequence of player interactions by only allowing the code breaker to make a guess if the `turnCount` state is `odd`.
+If any of these conditions are not met, the method can be called, but it will throw an error.

 - Special handling is required when the method is called for the first time: